What defines a Criminal Record in Massachusetts?

 Massachusetts Jail and Inmate Records

 Jail and inmate records are official documents of information about a person’s current and sometimes past inmate status.
-A person who is in jail or considered an inmate is someone who deprived of their civil liberties.
-They are on trial for a crime or is serving, which maintains an inmate database that is often searchable online a prison sentence after being convicted of a crime.
-Most states have a Department of Corrections: MADOC
+A person who is in jail or considered an inmate is someone deprived of his/her civil liberties while on trial for a crime, or a person serving a sentence after being convicted of a crime.
+Like most states, Massachussetts has a Department of Corrections

 Massachusetts Parole Information

 Parole records are an official document that includes information about the release of a prisoner who agreed to certain conditions before completion of their maximum sentence.
-While the prisoner is on supervised parole, the board needs a condition of parole to pay a monthly supervision fee of not less than $30.
-The board may agree to accept a lower fee after determining the inability of the prisoner to pay.
-The board may also impose any conditions of parole to make sure the best interests of the prisoner and the citizens of Massachusetts are served.
+While the prisoner is on supervised parole, the board requires, as a condition of parole, that he/she pay a monthly supervision fee of not less than $30.
+The board may also agree to accept a lower fee after determining the inability of the prisoner to pay.
+In addition, the board may impose any conditions of parole to make sure the best interests of the prisoner and the citizens of Massachusetts are served.

 Massachusetts Probation Records